+Step 3: Directed formal VET learning

-- The third step is directed formal VET learning.
-With gaps in basic skills filled, the learner may then move on to undertake study for specific job-related outcomes (formal vocational learning) and towards achieving the fourth step. - The fourth step is to achieve an employment outcomes perhaps first through volunteering in the ACE organisation or elsewhere to gain work experience (Bowman 2007).
+With gaps in basic skills filled, the learner may then move on to undertake study for specific job-related outcomes (formal vocational learning) and towards achieving the fourth step.

+Step 4: Achieving an employment outcomes

+This may be achieved through volunteering in the ACE organisation or elsewhere to gain work experience (Bowman 2007).